There are many things to contemplate when you invest in a new furnace:

-The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps determine how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some good quality, some substandard, so the AFUE rating does not consider this in their rating.
-If you are concerned that your heating system or duct system is not energy efficient, give Freschi Service Experts a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could potentially save each month.
+Keep in mind that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in every home is different – some high quality, some substandard, so the AFUE rating does not consider this in their rating.
+If you are concerned that your heating system or duct system is not energy efficient, give Freschi Service Experts a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could potentially save each month.